drfoxvet/drfoxvet-net/site/content/post/declawing-cats.md

 According to the Paw Project ([www.pawproject.org](www.pawproject.org)), de-clawing has become fairly common in the US and Canada in the past three decades.
 Before that time, it was rarely performed.
 In most countries, de-clawing is considered unethical and is not performed by veterinarians.
 The declawing of cats is prohibited in the following countries, provinces, states and cities in the U.S. according to https://www.peta.org/blog/where-declawing-is-illegal/
 Only two states in the U.S. have successfully passed declawing bans so far—Maryland (2022) and New York (2019).
 The following U.S. cities have adopted this ban: Allentown, PA.
 Austin TX.
 Berkely, CA. Burbank, CA. Culver City, CA. Beverly Hills, CA. Denver, CO.
 Los Angeles, CA. Madison, WI.
 Pittsburgh, PA.
 St. Louis County, MO.
 St. Louis, Mo.
 San Francisco, CA. Santa Monica, CA. Tacoma, WA.
 West Hollywood, CA.

 In the following countries, declawing operations are either illegal or only available in cases of “severe injury or disease of the claw,” in which case the procedure would help the animal regain comfort in a disabled paw and promote good health: Australia.
 Austria.
 Belgium.
 Bosnia and Herzegovina.
 Brazil.
 Bulgaria.
 Cyprus.
 The Czech Republic.
 Denmark (does not apply to Greenland or the Faroe Islands).
 England.
 Finland.
 France.
 Germany.
 Greece.
 Ireland.
 Israel.
 Italy.
 Latvia.
 Lithuania.
 Luxembourg.
 Macedonia.
 Malta.
 Montenegro.
 The Netherlands.
 New Zealand.
 Northern Ireland.
 Norway.
 Portugal.
 Romania.
 Scotland.
 Serbia.
 Slovenia.
 Spain.
 Sweden.
 Switzerland.
 Turkey.
 Ukraine.
-Wales.
-Canada has made great progress on declawing bans, as eight of its 10 provinces have banned the procedure.
+Wales.According to vetinfo@humaneworld.org:  Earlier in 2025 Massachusetts joined New York (2019), Virginia (2024), Maryland (2022) and Washington, D.C.
+(2023).
 However, these bans may not be entirely for humane reasons because in many places cats are allowed to roam free, allowed to kill wildlife and serve as “working cats” on property to control rodents, so they need their claws.

 I wrote the following letter on this topic to my colleagues which was published in the Journal of the American Veterinary Medical Association, Feb.
 15, 2006, pages 503-504.